peppermintpatty5/pocket-youtube/README.md

 CREATE DATABASE pocket_youtube;
 ```

-Next, create a symbolic link to your video library.
+Next, create a symbolic link named `videos` to your video library.
 Please note that for security reasons, Apache disables following symbolic links by default, which means that [http://localhost/youtube/videos/](http://localhost/youtube/videos/) should **not** be accessible.

 ```sh
 ln --symbolic /path/to/video/library videos